Wick rotation derivation for weak values of the density and time-dependent density functional theory: Abstract

 \section{Abstract}

-The equations of time-dependent density functional theory are derived, via the expression for the quantum weak value, from ring polymer quantum theory using a symmetry between time and imaginary time.
-The imaginary time path integral formalism of Feynman, in which inverse temperature is seen to be a Wick rotation of time, allows one to write the equilibrium partition function of a quantum system in a form isomorphic with the path integral expression for the dynamics.
-Therefore the self-consistent field theory equations which are solutions to the equilibrium partition function are Wick rotated back into a set of dynamic equations, which are shown to give the formula for the quantum weak value.
-As a special case, this in turn reduces to the equations of time-dependent density functional theory.
+The equations of time-dependent density functional theory are derived, via the expression for a quantum weak value, from ring polymer self-consistent field theory using a mathematical correspondence between time and imaginary time.
+The imaginary time path integral formalism of Feynman, in which inverse temperature is seen to be a Wick rotation of time, allows one to write the equilibrium partition function of a quantum system in a form mathematically isomorphic with the path integral expression for the dynamics.
+Therefore the self-consistent field theory equations which are solutions to the equilibrium partition function are Wick rotated back into a set of dynamic equations, which are shown to give an expression for a quantum weak value of the one-particle density.
+Remarkably, weak values emerge naturally here without being postulated, as an intermediate step before recovering the standard expression for the density.
+The weak value expression in turn leads to the equations of time-dependent density functional theory.
 This first-principles derivation does not use the theorems of density functional theory, which are instead applied to guarantee equivalence with standard quantum mechanics.
-An expression for finite-temperature dynamics is also derived using the limits of the equilibrium equations and the ground state dynamics.
-This finite temperature expression shows that a ring polymer model for quantum particles holds for time-dependent systems as well as static situations.
+An expression for finite-temperature dynamics is also given, which shows that a ring polymer model for quantum particles holds for time-dependent systems as well as equilibrium situations.
 Issues arising in time-dependent density functional theory, such as causality, initial state dependence, and $v$-representability, are discussed in the context of the ring polymer derivation.
-Connections with a variety of quantum phenomena is reviewed, and a possible link with de Broglie-Bohm theory is mentioned.